-These reviews appeared in the March issue of VICE magazine.
+This article originally appeared in the March 2016 issue of VICE Magazine.

 EVICTED: POVERTY AND PROFIT IN THE AMERICAN CITY

 A family home on Milwaukee's South Side, late in the afternoon, the house warm and fragrant from cooking done in a well-built kitchen.
 The little girl's bedroom—"the princess sleeps here" reads the sign on the door—is painted pink, the office disheveled from five years of homework.
 A toddler's toys blink and beep underfoot.
 A mover turns to a mother.
 "In our truck or on the curb?"

 "Truck" and it's all taken to a storage facility with fees so steep she may never get it back; "curb" and her new homelessness is piled high for the neighborhood to see.
 Impossible math or visible shame—it's a double bind that plagues the catastrophically broke, and the kind of harrowing choice Matthew Desmond renders vividly and repeatedly in his extraordinary new book Evicted, a lyrical and exhaustively researched ethnography of eviction's effect on the poor in America.
 A century ago, evictions were so rare in the United States that crowds—sometimes in the thousands—would gather to witness them.
 People rioted, fought the police, tried to move the family back in.
 But now evictions are a regular ritual.
 In Milwaukee, where Desmond's book is set, more than one in eight renters were forced from their home between 2009 and 2011, a number typical in mid-sized American cities.
 In New York City, 80 households are evicted a day.